 Jon serves as an InterVarsity campus minister at the University of Wisconsin–Madison.
 He has served graduate students, faculty, and staff at UW–Madison for more than 20 years.
 Prior to his campus ministry work, Jon worked for the USDA and other units of government as a resource conservationist.
 Jon has a B.S. in agricultural engineering technology from UW–Platteville and a master’s in theological studies from Regent College at the University of British Columbia.
 Jon has been a member and leader at Blackhawk Church for more than 20 years.
 He is married to Julie, a faculty associate at UW–Madison Continuing Studies.
 They have two sons, Erik and Hans.
 As part of his campus work, Jon studies UW–Madison as an institution and enjoys researching its history.
 He likes working on houses, cars and bicycles, but he enjoys nothing more than folding up in a rocking chair with a good book.

-Chris has served as senior pastor of Blackhawk Church since July 1994.
-Chris came to Madison from Shreveport, Louisiana, where he pastored a church for ten years.
-Originally from Indiana, he has a B.S. from Indiana State University (Biology) and is a part of their athletic hall of fame (NCAA gymnastics championship team 1977).
-He has a Th.M. from Dallas Theological Seminary.
-Chris received his D.Min. from Gordon-Conwell Theological Seminary.
+Chris is Pastor Emeritus at Blackhawk Church (Evangelical Free Church of America), where he served as the senior pastor from 1994-2021.
+Originally from Indiana, he as a B.S. from Indiana State University (Biology) and is a part of their athletic hall of fame (NCAA gymnastics championship team 1977).
+He has a Th.M. from Dallas Theological Seminary and a D.Min. from Gordon-Conwell Theological Seminary.
 He also serves on the Advisory Council of BioLogos.
-Chris and his wife, Becky, have been married since 1978.
-The Dolsons have two grown children, Daniel and Melissa (married to Josh).
-Chris is fan of the Chicago Cubs, canoeing in the Canadian wilderness, the Wisconsin Badgers, and Culvers—not necessarily in that order.
+Chris and his wife, Becky, have been married since 1978 and have two grown children and two grandchildren.
+Chris is a fan of the Chicago Cubs, canoeing in the Canadian wilderness, the Wisconsin Badgers, and Culvers—not necessarily in that order.

 David W. Reinecke